qazxcdswe123/obsidian-hugo/content/TypeScript Functions.md

 aliases: []
 tags: []
 date created: Oct 5th, 2022
-date modified: Oct 5th, 2022
+date modified: Mar 13th, 2023
 ---
-Rules:
 > **Rule**: When possible, use the type parameter itself rather than constraining it
 > **Rule**: Always use as few type parameters as possible
 > **Rule**: If a type parameter only appears in one location, strongly reconsider if you actually need it
 > When writing a function type for a callback, _never_ write an optional parameter unless you intend to _call_ the function without passing that argument

 ## Signatures

 ### Call Signatures
-In JavaScript, functions can have properties in addition to being callable.
+In [[JavaScript]], functions can have properties in addition to being callable.
 However, the function type expression syntax doesn’t allow for declaring properties.
 If we want to describe something callable with properties, we can write a _call signature_ in an object type:

 ```ts
 type DescribableFunction = {